 Enhancing PHI security beyond encryption

-To keep PHI secure, it's important to have multiple layers of protection.
-This includes access controls, risk assessments, and incident response plans.
-Healthcare IT and legal professionals can provide guidance on creating tailored security strategies that meet the latest standards.
+Healthcare providers must have multiple layers of protection to keep PHI secure.
+That includes access controls, risk assessments, and incident response plans.
+Healthcare IT and legal professionals can guide on creating tailored security strategies that meet the latest standards.

 Subscribe to Paubox Weekly